Andy-James-Osborne/DevHub/README.md

 + View other user profile- As a user, I want to view profiles of other users and see their info so I can get to know them.

-+ DM messages- As a user, I want to send private messages to other users so I can message other user in private.
++ DM messages- As a user, I want to send private messages to other users so I can message them in private.

-+ Follower feed- As a user, I want to see a feed of posts from the people I follow so I can see the most interest and relevant post to me.
++ Follower feed- As a user, I want to see a feed of posts from the people I follow so I can see the most interesting and relevant posts for me.

 + Following users- As a user, I want to follow other users to see their posts in my feed so I can keep up to date with the users I follow.

 + Unfollow users- As a user, I want to unfollow users I no longer want to see posts from so I can keep my post feed clear of anything I have no interest in.

 ## Database design
-+ I designed an database diagram to ensure I had models to follow for the structure of my site.
++ I designed a database diagram to ensure I had models to follow for the structure of my site.
 + I started off by writting them down on paper as was easier to edit throughout the project.
 However used https://dbdiagram.io/home/ to be able to design it online once the models where confirmed to work with my site.
 <img src="static/images/DB-design.JPG" alt="Database design" width="700" height="500">